Dan-Huettner/UNIX-Resource-Monitor/README.md

 ## But...
 Why Create Such A Behemoth?
 To test the limits of my abilities.

+## How to Run
+In the Bash shell, simply run the monitor.sh script as you would any other script.

 ## System Requirements
-The latest version of Ubuntu should be just fine.
+A recent version of Ubuntu, or likely any other GNU/Linux distribution, should be just fine.

 ## Author
 Daniel Huettner